kartik-neal/Project-Santa-Cruz-Preview/user-guides/general/troubleshooting/ssh_and_serial_connection_setup.md

 1. Remove the screws on the underside of the carrier board enclosure and remove the motherboard. **WARNING: this will break your Wi-Fi antenna cables.
 Do not proceed with the serial connection unless it is the last resort to recover your device.**

+1. Remove the jumper board from the GPIO pins. **Note the direction that the jumper board is plugged in prior to removing it** (e.g. draw an arrow on or attach a sticker to the jumper board pointing towards the circuitry for reference).
+The jumper board is not keyed and may be accidentally connected backwards when reassembling your carrier board.

 1. Connect the [USB to TTL serial cable](https://www.adafruit.com/product/954) to the GPIO pins on the motherboard as shown below.
 Please note that the red wire is not connected.

     ![Serial pin connections.](./images/serial_connection.png)